Treblesteph/oh-data-source-template/README.md

 ### Foreman environment

 The Foreman environment contains configurations for running the application.
 It **should never be committed to git** and should be kept private as it contains secrets.
 First copy the contents of the template environment file, `env.example`, paste into a new file, and save with the filename `.env` we will go back and alter the contents after creating a project on the Open Humans site.
+The `.env` filename should already be in your `.gigignore`, but it is worth double-checking to make sure.

 ## Creating an Open Humans project